 “These skills are useful not just for computer scientists but for everyone, regardless of age, interests, or occupation.”Mitchel Resnick, 2013

-Students who are supported in developing self-reflection or metacognitive skills regarding their own learning needs are more likely to succeed in the learning process and to ultimately be better prepared for navigating the constant change and lifelong learning required for participation in a variety of activities.
+Learners who are supported in developing self-reflection or metacognitive skills regarding their own learning needs are more likely to succeed in the learning process and to ultimately be better prepared for navigating the constant change and lifelong learning required for participation in a variety of activities.
 Coding education, when approached with this broad perspective and at an early age, offers a critical way for youth to develop the social, daily living, technical, and creative skills that will prepare them to contribute in the future.

 Most popular block programming environments are incompatible or untested with commonly used assistive technologies such as screen readers, magnifiers, and reading/writing aids, and are limited in their ability to be controlled efficiently using alternative input devices such as switches, eye gaze cameras, or onscreen keyboards.
-Often, programming environments cannot accommodate system-wide changes to magnification, spacing, or text size, and do not provide simplified modes that help make it easier for students to read or focus on the salient parts of the program.
+Often, programming environments cannot accommodate system-wide changes to magnification, spacing, or text size, and do not provide simplified modes that help make it easier for learners to read or focus on the salient parts of the program.

-Yet students with disabilities often have the most to gain from the opportunities afforded by learning to code.
+All the while, learners with disabilities often have the most to gain from the opportunities afforded by learning to code.
 Shared programming activities can help contribute to the development of skills that are essential for learning as well as daily life and work:

 - expressive communication